 The Diabetic Police

-“I know better than you so…” Someone living with diabetes can work with the same people for years.
-Then you get to a place in your life where you want to take care of you, but to do so, you need to inform your co-workers that you have diabetes.
-When you’re having a reaction, then you need their understanding and help so you can take care of it.
+“I know better than you, so…” Someone living with diabetes can work with the same people for years.
+Then you get to a place in your life where you want to take care of yourself, but to do so, you need to inform your co-workers that you have diabetes.
+When you’re having a reaction, you need their understanding and help to take care of it.

 Now that you have told them, the cat is out of the bag, and you have “police” everywhere.
 At the birthday party for a co-worker, the question asked is not, “What size piece would you like?”
 Instead, it is, “Aren’t you not supposed to eat sweets?”
 Or you’ll hear, “I’ll just give you a little piece because you have diabetes.”

-Despite this behavior, I do think to tell your boss and others around you that you have it is a good thing, but it depends on your particular situation.
+Despite this behavior, I think it’s a good idea to tell your boss and others around you that you have it, but it really depends on your situation.

 So the date is February 14th, 2011.
-Yep, Valentine’s Day, chocolate and candies everywhere.
-There is always one in every office, “the know it all,” overbearing mother.
+Yep, Valentine’s Day, chocolate, and candies everywhere.
+There is always one in every office, “the know-it-all,” overbearing mother.
 Well, this particular Valentine’s Day I was at the office and what do I see in my mailbox but a small box of chocolate.
 When I say small, I mean small: one miniature Hershey bar and three chocolate kisses.
-But hey, someone thought of me, and I was happy to have gotten a Valentine gift.
+But hey, someone thought of me, and I was thrilled to receive a Valentine’s gift.

 My eyes glanced left to the mailbox next to me.
 There I see a big box of candy.
 I glance to the right and lo and behold, another big box of candy.
 Everyone has a big box of candy but me!
 Imagine 20 mailboxes at work filled with large boxes of candy.
 Oh, make that 19 mailboxes of candy.
 LOL: :0(